Ever heard the saying, buyer beware? Well now is the perfect time to heed that warning.

 If you’re doing your shopping online, make sure you read the fine print regarding returns and other relevant policies.
 Check to see if they will offer refunds or even exchange items if you are not happy with what you have purchased.

-Also look out for companies that require you to sign up to some long term contracts that you may no longer be interested in after you get the deal you’re after.
+Also look out for companies that require you to sign up for some long-term contracts that you may no longer be interested in after you get the deal you’re after.

 Buy only from reputable dealers or from dealers who trusted people can recommend.
 If you are hearing about the site or dealer only now that the Black Friday sales are on, beware.
-One way to tell if a website may be shady and only after your cash, is if they have glaring grammar and spelling mistakes on their site.
+One way to tell if a website may be shady and only after your cash is if they have glaring grammar and spelling mistakes on their site.
 Do beware!
+I’ve spotted so many of them online!

 Don’t do like me, make sure that the products you are buying are actually things that you need.
 It’s a waste of time, effort and money to buy products just because you can.